 Following the briefing, you’ll walk to your starting target number.
 When the Balboa Park Bell Tower chimes at 9:00 am, the shoot officially begins.

 Groups, Etiquette, Expected Turnouts and Posting Your Score Online

-Once you and your group have shot, it is important that you walk smartly with your group as a whole to your target (safety check—no running).
-Before pulling your arrows, we recommend designating one person in your group as captain*, one or two persons in your group for scoring and two persons for arrow pulling.
-Arrow pullers will take turns pulling arrows during the course of the shoot (safety check—only one arrow puller will pull arrows from the target face at the same time).
+Once you and your group have shot, it is important that you walk smartly with your group as a whole to your target (safety check: no running).
+Before pulling your arrows, we recommend designating one person in your group as the captain, one or two persons in your group for scoring, and two persons for arrow pulling.
+Arrow pullers will take turns pulling arrows during the course of the shoot (safety check: only one arrow puller will pull arrows from the target face at the same time).

 *The group captain is responsible for making final scoring decisions.

 Our 3D shoots are very popular.
 We’ve seen as many as 140 archers register for a 3D event.
-In the Fall, during hunting season, the turnouts may be lower.
-The turnouts for our paper shoots on the 3rd weekend of each month are typically 30-50 archers.
-3D shoots last anywhere from 2 to 4 hours, depending on the turnout and slowness of groups.
-Paper shoots will be longer, because they may have up to four arrows per target over 28 targets versus one arrow per target at 3D Rounds.
+In the fall, during hunting season, turnouts may be lower.
+The turnouts for our paper shoots on the third weekend of each month are typically 30-50 archers.
+3D shoots last anywhere from 2 to 4 hours, depending on the turnout and the slowness of groups.
+Paper shoots will be longer because they may have up to four arrows per target over 28 targets versus one arrow per target at most 3D rounds.

-After the shoot, be sure to add up your score and post your score online.
-You are not required to turn in your scorecard.
-Though only those with scorecards posted online or dropped into the black box at the registration will be be given official credit scoring-wise.
+After the shoot, be sure to add up your score and post it online.
+You are not required to turn in your paper scorecard, though only those with scorecards posted online or dropped into the black box at the visitors’ table will be given official credit scoring-wise.

 Our online scoring system will rank shooters in real-time.
 If the San Diego Archers volunteer staff are not hosting a final scoring ceremony in the practice area, be sure to pick up your place pin at the next shoot you attend.